rreece/markdown-memo/README.md

 -   Edit the metadata in `meta.yaml`.
 -   Call `make` to generate valid xhtml.
 -   Call `make pdf` to generate a pdf document.
+-   Call `make clean` to delete temporary LaTeX files.
+-   Call `make realclean` to additionally delete the output html and pdf files.

 I use an image of my email to hide it from text crawlers.
 Please replace `img/my_email.png` with a screenshot of your